 Ancient Watermelon Dry Farming Technique

-Art was dedicated to practice of water conservation and was a savvy desert gardener who knew that the less water a melon received, the more delicious it would taste.
+Art was dedicated to the practice of water conservation and was a savvy desert gardener who knew that the less water a melon received, the more delicious it would taste.
 For decades he grew the ancient watermelon using a dry farming technique, where instead of watering the plants daily, he would gently cultivate around the plant during its young establishment phase.
 Cliven Bundy also detailed his unique dry farming technique for us at our visit to him in prison.

 Laura and Monty Bledsoe have grown the crookneck watermelon for the past 7 years.